 The Winslow (Bucks) Lace Industry 1875-1925

 In order to keep lace-making going and to help poor women earn a living from it, the Winslow Lace Industry was set up in about 1875 by the daughters of Lord Addington, Hon.
-Rose and Lucy Hubbard, who appear to have learned lace-making themselves, something which was then very unusual in an aristocratic family.
+Rose (1851-1933) and Lucy Hubbard, who appear to have learned lace-making themselves, something which was then very unusual in an aristocratic family.
 Lucy, who became a nun, had a certificate for lace exhibited at Philadelphia in 1876.
-Rose Hubbard (1851-1933) was later involved in setting up local branches of the Workers' Educational Association and the Labour Party.
 The Winslow Lace Industry was probably the first philanthropic venture of its kind in England, but was followed by many other lace associations in the 1880s and 1890s.
 Rose Hubbard's own account is given below in the extract from the Wolverton Express.

 Rose Hubbard introduced new forms of lace-making, including brightly coloured and early Italian lace.
 She and Lucy "took a quantity of Italian, Greek and Flemish lace from an old family chest" to provide patterns for lace made with the best flax (rather than cotton).
 She provided the initial finance for the scheme, and was still advancing money to it in 1898, when annual accounts recorded receipts for lace and made-up goods of £179 and payment to lace-prickers and -makers of £141.
 A large book of samples and smaller pattern books were kept, showing the types of lace available (which were removed when the relevant lace-maker stopped working).
 Some of the books are now in the possession of the Lace Guild.
 A typical entry read "No.33 used for table linen or drapes.
 Queen Alexandra has it for blouses."
 The organisation and dispatch of goods was done by Rose Hubbard and the secretary, Miss King (Martha A. King, who gave her occupation in the 1901 Census as Private Secretary and lived at what is now 10 High Street).

-There was a Winslow (Bucks) Lace Industry Depot in Sandgate Road, Folkestone, from c.1906 (photo on left, taken 1910; there is another below showing different premises in Folkestone); this was evidently a more genteel form of shop, presumably run on a voluntary basis.
+There was a Winslow (Bucks) Lace Industry Depot in Sandgate Road, Folkestone, from c.1906 (photo above, taken 1910; there is another on the right showing different premises in Folkestone, one copy of which was posted in August 1906); this was evidently a more genteel form of shop, presumably run on a voluntary basis.
 It was apparently the front room of Rose Hubbard's house as she was living there in the 1911 Census (in 1901 she was living at Seven Gables between Winslow and Addington; scroll down for photo).

 - Pamela Nottingham, "The Winslow Industry and New Zealand connection", Lace 94 & 95 (1999)